mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 * An Ubuntu / Linux server to run KVM for image build

 During this example you can use your personal credentials.
 For production deployments, it's recommended to create Application Credentials instead using personal credentials!
-NOTE: The OpenStack CAPI provider required OpenStack Octavia (LoadBalancer as a Service).
+NOTE: The OpenStack CAPI provider requires OpenStack Octavia (LoadBalancer as a Service).

 ## Deploy OpenStack CAPI provider
 OpenStack (CAPO) is not part of DKP's supported CAPI provider so you need to deploy the CAPI provider to your DKP Enterprise management cluster first.